 Insurer Direct Line compiled the findings using information from drivers with telematics ‘black boxes’ fitted to their cars.
 It analysed 319,000 journeys over a two-month period and concluded calm, less aggressive drivers can make big fuel savings of nearly £11 a week.

 What did the report find out?

 Telematics: How new Alert Me is helping to make cars clever

 Technology that only a few years ago would have seemed like a dream is now coming to a car near you.
 The latest can predict if your car is going to break down.
 It’s estimated it could save British drivers 38,000 hours waiting for roadside rescue with their conked-out car.

 Green Flag Alert Me plugs into the car’s On-Board Diagnostics (OBD) port.
 From there, the matchbox-sized device monitors the car’s battery and electronic brain.
 This enables it to record changes such as the battery failing to hold its charge before the driver would ordinarily notice them.
 If it does see changes, Alert Me reports it to Green Flag over the mobile phone network.
-Green Flag then notifies the driver via a smartphone app or text message.
+Green Flag then notifies the driver via a smartphone app.
 Continue reading

 For many young drivers, becoming 17-years old and being able to drive is one of the high points of their life.
 For many parents it means anxiety and extra expense.
 The majority of young drivers probably won’t be lucky enough to have their own car instantly, and are likely to have to borrow mum’s or dad’s.

 This means parents must make insurance arrangements, but what impact does insuring young drivers have on a typical premium?
 And when it comes to covering a car in their name, what’s the best way to go about it?
 We get some answers by talking to experts and parents about their experiences.